acp29/eventer/README.md

 CHANGE LOG

-v1.0.0 First release
+v1.0.0 First release (source code associated with MATLAB R2018b)

+v1.0.1 Bug fix for version 1.0(source code associated with MATLAB R2018b)
-v1.0.1 Bug fix, old version of ephysIO incompatibility with GUI load/save filetypes
+- Bug fix, old version of ephysIO incompatibility with GUI load/save filetypes

-v1.1.0 Release version
+v1.1.0 Release version (source code in two versions associated with MATLAB R2019a and 2020b versions)
 - GUI windows can now be resized
 - Under parallel settings, users can no longer attempt to set the number of processors beyond the number of physical cores
 - Added a progress bar when applying wave filter